Home / Enter a keyword / Contact

 Maniace Castle is named after George Maniakes, the Greek general who built the first castle in 1038 after he took the city of Syracuse from the Arabs.
 The current castle was built by Emperor Frederick II between 1232 and 1240.
 Ortygia Island, Syracuse, Province of Syracuse, Sicily, Italy.

-The hilltop village of Castelmolo is labelled “one of the most beautiful village of Italy.
+The medieval village of Castelmola sits on a clifftop at an elevation of 550 meters above the Ionian Sea.
+The village is labelled "one of the most beautiful village of Italy."
 Metropolitan City of Catania, Sicily, Italy.

 The archeological area of Solunto on a mesa overlooking Capo Zafferano.
 Province of Palermo, Sicily, Italy.